-- To make it clear to customers we will deal with any complaint sympathetically and in line with our complaints policy, making every effort to resolve issues in the minimum of time and we will provide customers with clear and simple information on the course of action they can take if still dissatisfied with our service. - We will treat our customers with dignity and respect and we will deal with all customers in a fair, honest, consistent and appropriate manner including those whose actions we consider are unacceptable. - To provide a service that is accessible to all customers.
+- To make it clear to customers we will deal with any complaint sympathetically and in line with our complaints policy, making every effort to resolve issues in the minimum of time and we will provide customers with clear and simple information on the course of action they can take if still dissatisfied with our service. - To provide guidance for staff and customers on what behaviour from residents and other customers we consider to be unacceptable and to ensure that we have measures in place to respond appropriately to these unacceptable actions. - Ensure that our staff and other people who use our service do not suffer disadvantage as a result of the unacceptable behaviour of others. - Ensure we make reasonable adjustments e.g. for people who have mental health issues, dementia or Tourette's syndrome, or other learning disabilities. - We will treat our customers with dignity and respect and we will deal with all customers in a fair, honest, consistent and appropriate manner including those whose actions we consider are unacceptable. - To provide a service that is accessible to all customers.
 We retain the right, however, to restrict or change access to our services where we consider a customer's actions or behaviour to be unacceptable. - To ensure so far as reasonably practicable, the health, safety and welfare at work of all employees in terms of the Health & Safety at Work Act 1974. - To ensure that reasonable care is taken to provide support to staff, protect them from harassment in the course of their duties and to ensure that they are treated with dignity and respect by our customers. - ng homes operates a policy of zero tolerance in relation to the threat or use of physical violence, verbal abuse or harassment towards staff.
 Instances of this nature will always be reported to the police. - To ensure other customers and staff do not suffer any disadvantage from those who act in an unacceptable manner.